Key Takeaways

 They include:

-• Section 802 — Outlines the types of business records that must be retained, with a mandatory retention period of 7 years.
+- Section 802 — Outlines the types of business records that must be retained, with a mandatory retention period of at least 5 years for audit and review documents.

 The last one, Section 802, is the most important in terms of email retention with three important points:

-• Section 802(a) — Addresses the unlawful and deliberate alteration, destruction or falsifying of records.
-To avoid it, organizations need to ensure that the records are kept securely and in an unalterable format, ideally using an email archiving solution.
+- Section 802(a) — Addresses the unlawful and deliberate alteration, destruction or falsifying of records.
+To avoid it, organizations need to ensure that the records are kept securely and in an unalterable format, ideally using a data archiving solution.

-• Section 802(a)(1) — Outlines the record retention periods for audit and review documents and stipulates the retention of 5 years from the end of the fiscal period.
-This affects all electronic records like email making it vital to have an email retention strategy in place.
+- Section 802(a)(1) — Outlines the SOX record retention periods for audit and review documents and stipulates the retention of 5 years from the end of the fiscal period.
+This affects all electronic records like email, making it vital to have an email retention strategy in place.
+Many organizations adopt a seven-year retention policy to account for overlapping requirements from SEC rules and state regulations.

 These rules gave all the more importance to better data management and data governance to every business that had the obligation to comply with SOX retention requirements.